romanspb80/evpn-for-ovn/README.md

 ![ping_toh1](https://user-images.githubusercontent.com/30826451/158070975-87328ae5-ea73-4a68-af97-087dc8dddf85.png)

 # Sequence Diagram
 ![sequenceDiagram](https://user-images.githubusercontent.com/30826451/158036290-d9078788-7ce5-438f-98be-73b00bae86b7.png)

 # Further development
-1. Split the **evpn-agent.py** into two applications: "BGP Speaker" and "OVS/OVN Configurator".
-These apps will be connected via RabbitMQ.
-"OVS/OVN Configurator" would be get requests from different sources via Queue.
-2. Orchestrate the app "BGP Speaker" with NodePort-type Service for associate containers with host-interfaces.
-This would get the opportunity to run several "BGP Speaker" on one host.
+1. Implement more other runtime environments with MP-BGP such as JunOS, GoBGP, Quagga, etc...
-3. Implement monitoring subsystem.
+2. Implement monitoring subsystem.
-4. Develop a plugin for OpenStack instead of current solution.
-It would be better to extend Neutron API and use only one Endpoint.
+3. Develop a plugin for OpenStack instead of current solution.
+It would be better to extend Neutron API.
-5. Develop WiKi.
+4. Develop WiKi.